KnowEnG/Spreadsheets_Transformation/README.md

 ## 5. Group Then Apply a Function

-Given expression spreadsheet and a group-samples-by criterion, create for example the centroid of each group as a signature.
+Given expression spreadsheet and a group-samples-by criterion, e.g. the mean gene value for each sample-cluster assignment.

 <p align="center">
   <img  src="images/GroupThenApplyaFunction.png" height=120>
 </p>

+## 6. Spreadsheet numerical transform

+Spreadsheet with new numerical values, such as; threshold, log transform, z transform or absolute value.

+## 7. Spreadsheet statistics

+Spreadsheet measure overall, by rows or columns such as; min, max, sum, mean, median, standard deviation or variation.

+## 8. Spreadsheet transpose

+Spreadsheet rows x columns transposed to columns x rows.

 * * *